SHOWS AND TICKETS

 Winner of seven Tony Awards, including Best Musical!

-In School of Rock - The Musical, down-on-his-luck wannabe rock star Dewey Finn poses as a substitute teacher at a prestigious prep school to make ends meet.
-When he discovers his students' musical talents, he enlists his fifth-graders to form a rock group and conquer the Battle of the Bands.
+Based on the movie of the same name, School of Rock follows Dewey Finn, a wannabe rock star down on his luck.
+To make ends meet, he poses as a substitute teacher at a prestigious prep school.
+After discovering the students' musical talents, he enlists his fifth-graders to form a rock group and win the Battle of the Bands.

-Winner of three 2004 Tony Awards!
+Winner of three Tony Awards!